sbu-416-24sp/orcanet-rust/README.md

 docker-compose build
 docker-compose up
 ```
-This will automatically mount the local `files` directory to the producer container and expose the producer HTTP and market server gRPC ports.
+This will automatically mount the local `peernode/files` directory to the producer container and expose the producer HTTP and market server gRPC ports.